英文字典中文字典

 • Crinoline | Victorian Era, Hoop Skirts, Petticoats | Britannica

-Crinoline, originally, a petticoat made of horsehair fabric, a popular fashion in the late 1840s that took its name from the French word crin (“horsehair”)
+Crinoline, originally, a petticoat made of horsehair fabric, a popular fashion in the late 1840s that took its name from the French word crin (“horsehair”) In 1856 horsehair and whalebone were replaced by a light frame of metal spring hoops; these were used to create volume underneath the hoop

-• Crinolines Fashion History
+• cage crinoline - Fashion History Timeline

 • CRINOLINE Definition Meaning - Merriam-Webster